telerik/kendo-ui-core/docs/aspnet-mvc/mvc-core/getting-started-linux.md

 ## Configuration

-To configure an ASP.NET Core MVC project that enables you to use Telerik UI for ASP.NET MVC on Linux, do the following:
+To configure an ASP.NET Core project that enables you to use Telerik UI for ASP.NET MVC on Linux, do the following:

 1. Create an ASP.NET MVC web site.
 2. Add the Kendo UI NuGet package.

-### Create ASP.NET Core MVC Web Sites
+### Create ASP.NET Core Web Sites

-Below are listed the steps for you to follow when creating an ASP.NET Core MVC web site.
+Below are listed the steps for you to follow when creating an ASP.NET Core web site.
 The examples use [Yeoman](http://yeoman.io/) to scaffold an empty ASP.NET application.

 > **Important**
 >